ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                 <td>
                         <div>The number of days for which automated backups are retained.</div>
                         <div>When set to <code>0</code>, automated backups will be disabled.
 (Not applicable if the DB instance is a source to read replicas)</div>
-                        <div>May be used when creating a new cluster, when restoring from S3, or when modifying a cluster.</div>
+                        <div>May be used when creating a new instance, when restoring from S3, or when modifying an instance.</div>
                 </td>
             </tr>
             <tr>